About the VHCS Brand

 A brand identity is the visual representation of a business or organization.
-It's a way to set yourself apart from others and to build support for the products and services you offer.
+It is a way to set these entities apart from one another and to build support for the products and services they offer.

-Some of the world's biggest companies are instantly recognizable just by their logos.
-The design, colors, and fonts all help to build a perception of the company's mission and values.
-These companies put their branding everywhere, and on everything they make, so customers are constantly reminded of where they do business and who they support.
-Companies go to great lengths to protect their brands.
-There are a lot of imitators in the world, so it's important for businesses and organizations to ensure no one can misrepresent them, which is why many brands are trademarked.
+Some of the world’s largest companies are instantly recognizable by their logos.
+The design, colors, and typefaces they use help to build a perception of the company’s mission and core values.
+These companies make their branding highly visible so that customers are reminded of where they do business and who they support.

-Vestavia Hills City Schools has an established brand identity and procedures in place to protect it.
-Our school system is nationally known for academics, athletics, and philanthropy, and we're followed closely by other school districts, media outlets, and organizations across America.
-However, the VHCS brand represents more than just the schools — it represents the tens of thousands of students, alumni, employees, residents, and community members who have played an important role in our history.
+Vestavia Hills City Schools has an established brand identity and the policies and procedures in place to protect it.
+Our school system is nationally known for academics, athletics, and philanthropy and is followed closely by other school districts, media outlets, and organizations across the United States.
+The VHCS brand represents more than just the schools, however; it represents the tens of thousands of students, alumni, employees, residents, and community members who are a part of the school system’s legacy.

-The Vestavia Hills Board of Education has registered trademarks for its brand identity with the State of Alabama.
+The Vestavia Hills Board of Education has registered trademarks for its brand identity.
 Registered trademarks include the Institutional Mark and VH Block Mark, the 1REBEL Mark, the Old English V, the “Rebels” Script Mark; and the word phrases “Vestavia Rebels” and “Vestavia Hills Rebels.”
 In addition, the names, logos, and other related brand materials in use by each VHCS school are protected under common law trademark standards and Board of Education policy.
-Any items that incorporate any of these trademarks must adhere to state trademark law and this VHCS Brand and Identity Guide.
+Any items that incorporate any of these trademarks must adhere to trademark law and the VHCS Brand and Identity Guide.